Employment

 Hosting International Interns

-Interns come in J-1 status under the Department of State to foster global understanting.
+Interns come in J-1 status under the Department of State to foster global understanding.
 They are expected to participate in social and cultural activities to learn about Americans and the U.S. as well as teach Americans about their countries and culture, with the hope they establish long-lasting relationships.

 Only requests for interns made by an academic department will be considered.
 Please email ISSA-Adviser@psu.edu for more information.